EmmaEwert/KITTY/docs/manual/properties.rst

 	}

-This will read the **Damage** and **Speed** custom properties (case-insensitive, ignoring whitespace) from the tile or object, and assign the values defined in Tiled to the respective fields in the C# script.
+This will read the **Damage** and **Speed** custom properties (case-insensitive, ignoring whitespace) from the tile, object, layer, or map, and assign the values defined in Tiled to the respective fields in the C# script.

 The ``[TiledProperty]`` attribute can take an optional ``name`` parameter, in case the property defined in Tiled does not have (roughly) the same name as the corresponding field in C#: